suffs811/the-terminator/README.md

 - find files with suid bitset and if the binary exists in terminator's dictionary, execute the code; if it needs user interaction, print to screen
 - run strings on suid files to find commands that do not specify command's full path, then create binary file in /tmp, echo '/bin/bash -p' to file, add /tmp to $PATH, execute binary
 - check if /etc/passwd or /etc/shadow are world-writable; if either one is, create password from user input and append new root user to the file; su user for root
+- <> note: some privilege escalation vectors only provide you with escalated user privileges and not a full root shell; however, you can use your new escalated privileges to find another privilege escalation vector to gain a root shell (such as looking in /root or looking at root's password hash in /etc/shadow)

 stage 3 - persistence and data exfiltration (ensure ssh is active on local machine)
 - check for root permissions and suggest -f to bypass root check